On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Sensitivity, likelihood and the choice of beam polarizations

-We do similar analysis for the $Z\gamma$ process.
-The averaged likelihood $L(V_{\vec{h}},{\{\cal O}\};\eta_3,\xi_3)$ is shown in Fig.~\ref{fig:x2_all_ObsZA_Int} on log-scale.
-Here also the dot on the middle of the plot is for unpolarized case while the plus mark at $P_{Z\gamma}=( +0.09,-0.10)$ is for the minimum averaged likelihood and hence the best choice of beam polarizations.
-The corresponding simultaneous limits on the anomalous couplings $h_i$ is presented in Table.~\ref{tab:coupling_limit_mcmc_ZA}.
-Again we notice that the limits obtained for the best choice of beam polarizations $P_{Z\gamma}$ are tighter than any other point on the polarization plane yet comparable to the nearby polarization choices, including the unpolarized case.
-This again is due to the comparable values of averaged likelihood for $P_{Z\gamma}$ and the unpolarized case.
+We do a similar analysis for the $Z\gamma$ process.
+The average likelihood $L(V_{\vec{h}},{\{\cal O}\};\eta_3,\xi_3)$ is shown in Fig.~\ref{fig:x2_all_ObsZA_Int} on log-scale.
+Here also the dot on the middle of the plot is for unpolarized case while the plus mark at $P_{Z\gamma}=( +0.09,-0.10)$ is for the minimum averaged likelihood and hence the best-choice of beam polarizations.
+The corresponding simultaneous limits on the anomalous couplings $h_i$ are presented in Table~\ref{tab:coupling_limit_mcmc_ZA}.Again we notice that the limits obtained for the best-choice of the beam polarizations $P_{Z\gamma}$ are tighter than any other point on the polarization plane, yet comparable to the nearby polarization points within the two central contours in Fig.~\ref{fig:x2_all_ObsZA_Int}, including the unpolarized point.
+This again is due to the comparable values of the averaged likelihood of the two central contours containing $P_{Z\gamma}$ and the unpolarized point.
+The limits at the points $(+0.4,-0.4)$ and $(-0.4,+0.4)$ are worse as they fall in the fourth and fifth contour containing much larger likelihood values.
+Like the $ZZ$ case the point $(-0.8,+0.8)$ has the largest average likelihood and the corresponding limits are the worst.
 The simultaneous limits for the unpolarized case (also the $P_{Z\gamma}$) turns out to be much better than the ones reported in Ref.~\cite{Rahaman:2016pqj} for $h_{1,3}^\gamma$ due to the inclusions of new asymmetries in the present analysis.
-The $CP$-odd asymmetry $\wtil{A}_{yz}$ has dependence on $h_1^{\gamma,Z}$ with a large sensitivity towards $h_1^\gamma$ leading to an improvement in the corresponding limit by a factor of two compare to earlier report when adjusted for systematic errors.
-The limit on $h_3^\gamma$ improves by a factor of three owing to the asymmetry $\wtil{A}_{xz}$.
-The limits on $h_{1,3}^Z$ remains comparable.
+The $CP$-odd asymmetry $\wtil{A}_{yz}$ has linear dependence on $h_1^{\gamma,Z}$ with a large sensitivity towards $h_1^\gamma$ leading to an improvement in the corresponding limit by a factor of two compare to earlier report when adjusted for systematic errors.
+The limit on $h_3^\gamma$ improves by a factor of $3$ owing to the asymmetry $\wtil{A}_{xz}$.
+The limits on $h_{1,3}^Z$ remain comparable.